Do you want to access more of your inner courage? Inspiration from a Lion for Writing & Life.

-Recently, my 11 year old son Jesse, played the part of the Lion in the Wizard of Oz.
+Recently, my 11-year-old son Jesse played the part of the Lion in the Wizard of Oz.
 As the lion, he had to go on an epic journey to find his courage.
 Being on stage as an actor took courage too!
-My favourite aspect of the Lion character is that he realized he had is his courage all along.
+My favourite aspect of the Lion character is that he realized he had his courage all along.

-I interviewed Jesse to get his insights about courage, here is what he had to say:
+I interviewed Jesse to get his insights about courage, and here is what he had to say: